Belgh Brasse

-Belgh Brasse is a brewery in Amos, in the Abitibi region of Northwestern Quebec, Canada.
+Belgh Brasse is a brewery currently based in Laval, Quebec.
+It was formerly located in Amos in the Abitibi region of Northwestern Quebec, Canada.

 History

 The business was founded in 1999 by Jean-Louis Marcoux, a Belgian brewmaster, in Amos, Quebec.
 At the beginning, the business was selling the beer "8".
 In 2004, Jean-Louis Marcoux, a devoted entrepreneur and beer brewing passionate, brought together some private investors to grow the brewery.

 In 2007 the business was purchased by Groupe Geloso.

 In 2011 Belgh Brasse launched a new product, the beer Mons.

 Following a fire at its Amos location in 2017, the business was relocated to the premises of Groupe Geloso in Laval, Quebec in 2019.